soso-song/loqal-discussion-website/README.md

 # Overview of Routes
-This application uses Express server to manage endpoints respond to client requrests, and uses Mongoose to model application data with schema-based objects.
+This application uses Express server to handle requests, and Mongoose to model application data with schema-based objects.

 We have a server.js file where the main express app is implemented.
-Routes are separated into smaller files under `/routes` to decrease the size of the main app.
+Routes are separated into smaller files under `/routes` for a modular implementation of routes.
 Each of these files, which we refer to as mini-apps, creates an express Router instance as a module to be required in the main app.
 Each mini-app handles queries on a specific data type while the main app contains methods to serve HTML pages.
 Below you can see an overview of our main and mini-apps routes:

 ## Main app (`server.js`)
 Routes in `server.js` serve HTML pages to the client.